Neononane/Zelda1RandoTools/doc/Beta.md

 # **Known Issues/Limitations**

 * The timeline tracker at the bottom show incorrect timings for some item acquisitions
+* The middle-click option on a Dungeon Map room will synchronize to the wrong place on the connected tracker

 ### Should issues be identified please file an Issue in Github, post in the ZTracker channel in Discord, or contact Neononane directly.